Importance of flu vaccine for the immune-compromised and the people around them

 The injectable vaccine is a killed virus with minimal risk of complication for the immune-compromised, however, the nasal spray vaccine is a live virus which contains live bacteria or a virus that has been modified.

-It is recommend that those who are immune compromised, as well as the people around them like family and household members and caregivers, should not receive the nasal spray as it is the form of a live virus which may be transmitted to the immune deficient family member.
+It is recommended that those who are immune compromised, as well as the people around them like family and household members and caregivers, should not receive the nasal spray as it is the form of a live virus which may be transmitted to the immune deficient family member.
 There are certain caveats such as patients with severe T-cell deficiency who should not receive the H1N1 vaccine in particular.

 ADDITIONAL TIPS TO BEING PREPARED